Scroll down to watch more from Brushy One String

 Andrew Chin a.k.a.
 Brushy One String was born in Jamaica as the son of the Jamaican Rock Steady legend Freddie McKay.
 Following in the big footsteps of his father, Brushy already had the urge to entertain people from an early age.
 He had massive success after he released a video of himself singing “Chicken in the Corn”.

-When he was a child, he started playing the guitar and has played for audiences since then.
+When he was a child, he started playing the guitar and has played for many different audiences since then.
 However, Brushy did not just follow his father’s musical path but was able to establish his own unique musical style.
-His style can best be described as a mix of many different genres and shows a variety from blues to folk to rap to reggae and beyond – but there is even more to it: When listening to his songs it seems impossible, but as his artist name already suggests, Brushy is playing this interesting genre mix on a guitar with only one string!
+His style can best be described as a mix of different genres including blues, folk, rap, reggae, and more – but that’s not all; Brushy is playing this interesting genre mix on a guitar with only one string!

 The first time Brushy One String was acknowledged by a bigger audience was through the 2007 documentary “Rise Up” by Luciano Blotta, which explored the Jamaican musical underground.
 The movie featured Brushy One String’s “Chicken in the Corn” on its soundtrack.